diferma0151/sample_repo/developers/RepositoryAccess.md

 * #812, #1305, #1426, #1469, #1571, #1758, #2565 - RevlogError on strip, rebase, collapse, etc.
 * #1594, #2604 - error after qpop
-* #1783 - thg keeps a ref to a folderrepo for too long ?
 * #2470 - hg push in command line (to SVN with hgsubversion)

 repo/ui object: